 Selling in a Seller's Market

-The list-to-sales-price ratios are lower in seller's markets, meaning sellers command higher prices, sometimes over list.
+If you are selling a home in a seller's market, it is the best time to be a seller.
+The list-to-sales-price ratios are lower in seller's markets, meaning sellers command higher prices, sometimes well over the list price.

 At the time of writing, Elizabeth Weintraub, BRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.